vedantcoder/Accessquity-website/README.md

 ---

-## Acknowledgments

-This symposium is made possible through the support of:

-- **BITS Pilani Hyderabad Campus** - Host institution
-- **Royal Academy of Engineering, United Kingdom** - Primary supporter
-- **Department of Science, Innovation, and Technology's International Science Partnerships Fund (ISPF)** - Funding through the Frontiers Champions scheme
-- All partner organizations, DPOs, and NGOs supporting disability equity

-Special thanks to the disability community for their invaluable guidance and leadership in shaping this symposium.

----

 ## License

-This project is private and proprietary to BITS Pilani Hyderabad Campus and the symposium organizing committee.
+This project is private and proprietary.

-**Copyright © 2025 BITS Pilani Hyderabad Campus.
+**© 2025 accessquity.com.
 All rights reserved.**

 ---